execaman/lyricist/README.md

 <p>To write one yourself, you must know how it should behave:</p>

 - Do not use try-catch blocks, keep it simple
+- Make sure to choose a site that has a good [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) structure
+- Avoid sites that include content other than lyrics and yet appear on google
-- reject or `throw` anything as soon as you realise the result could be invalid
+- Reject or [`throw`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Statements/throw) anything as soon as you realise the result could be invalid

 ### Resources